Post-Merger Integrations (PMI): Synergy Capture and Cultural Integration

 Other Relevant Articles

-See Download Center: White Paper #1: Post-Merger Integrations - About Synergies and Poor Judgment; White Paper #3: Strategy and Implementation - and the Lack of Results; White Paper #5: Buy-Side M&A (mergers and acquisitions); White Paper #6: Sell-Side M&A (divestitures, trade-sales and mergers); or White Paper #7: Should You Choose Financial or Industrial Investors/Owners?.
+See Download Center: White Paper #1: Post-Merger Integrations - About Synergies and Poor Judgment; White Paper #3: Strategy and Implementation - and the Lack of Results; White Paper #5: Buy-Side M&A (mergers and acquisitions); White Paper #6: Sell-Side M&A (divestitures, trade-sales and mergers); White Paper #7: Should You Choose Financial or Industrial Investors/Owners?; or White Paper #9: A 15 Step Recipe for Developing Your High-Quality Business Model.

 - 10+ post-merger integrations (PMI) projects across Europe.
 Focus on merger situations requiring speed and precision balanced with synergy capture, profit improvement, strategy alignment and attention to cultural sensitivity.